colobas/BioLLM/docs/drug_task.md

-## Drug Annotation Task Documentation
+## Drug Sensitive Task Documentation

 This document explains the implementation of the `DrugTask` class for drug annotation tasks.
 It covers the major steps involved in training and evaluating models using various available options like `scGPT`, `scBERT`, `scFoundation`, `Geneformer`, and others.
 The following sections describe the main features, functions, and usage of the `DrugTask` class in detail.